bjornmeansbear/lectureScripts/ClimateDesigners.md

 Goal 2 is concerned with evolving design pedagogy.

-How can we help to provide projects, syllabi, course ideas & plans?
 We're helping to answer questions like:

 - What skills do students (& educators) need to have in order to address our climate crisis?
 - How can design educators support students as they start their path towards climate designing?